 Cannon died in 1945, a beloved and much honored investigator, teacher, mentor, and public role model.
 He was nominated for the Nobel prize but never received the honor.
 One of his admirers, Ralph W. Gerard, said in 1972 that despite being, he thought, unfairly overlooked, Cannon was “the greatest American physiologist … he was, indeed, a rather immortal hero.”

 Hans Selye, MD was born in Vienna and studied medicine in Prague, Paris, and Rome.
 His interest in the body’s physiological response to illness and disease started in medical school, 1925.
-The curriculum included viewing patients in the early stages of a variety of infectious diseases.
-The professor noted that they looked and felt ill, had digestive problems and depression.
-He described the symptoms as “nonspecific” and useless in attempting to determine the germs responsible.
+The curriculum included viewing patients in the early stages of a variety of chronic conditions.
+The professor noted that they looked and felt ill, were constantly tired, and were depressed.
+He described these symptoms, which we would now to attribute burnout or adrenal fatigue, as “nonspecific” and useless in attempting to determine the germs responsible.

 Selye wouldn’t accept that the symptoms were useless because they were nonspecific.
 He asked why a variety of disease states, such as allergies and infectious diseases, shared the same nonspecific symptoms.
 Selye noticed that the body adapts to external stressors in a biological pattern, so that the internal balance, or homeostasis, would be restored and maintained.
 In its attempt to retain homeostasis, the body uses particular hormones in the flight or fight response.
 Selye discovered that even if the body wants to control or reduce the stress, it still has limits.
 This limited ability to adapt to stress is even more noticeable when the body is exposed to the stressor continuously.
 Although discouraged by colleagues, Dr. Selye went on to discover and elucidate the triphasic (three-stage) role of hormones in the stress response.
 His findings formed the basis for what was named the General Adaptation Syndrome (GAS):